christopher-dG/gpymusic/README.md

 # pmcli – (p)lay (m)usic for (cli)
 Browse and stream Google Play Music from a Linux terminal, thanks to [gmusicapi](https://github.com/simon-weber/gmusicapi)

+## Note: pmcli is currently being rewritten in [develop](https://github.com/christopher-dg/pmcli/tree/develop) with tons of improvements!

 ### Dependencies
 pmcli depends on Python 3, `mpv`, and `gmusicapi`.